TiCaLiBrO/Trillia/root/learning/tutorials/trillia/variables/cardinal assignment/sepalinfo.md

 // Talk about the possible error: a, b, a = 1, 2, 3; This causes an error because `a` is assigned twice left-handedly on the same line.
 // Probably better to link to the error.

+///////////////////////////////

+To swap two variables, you can use `,` commas on both sides of the `=` sign.
+This cardinalizes the right-hand operands such that they are snapshots of the objects before the operation is performed.
+This means that it's able to be parallelized.

+    a, b = b, a
+This swaps the value of a and b.

+The number of arguments on the left side must be the same as the number of arguments on the right side.
+If they differ, you will get a Pruning Error, telling you that you have wasteful code (something being assigned to nothing, or something not being assigned anything).